jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-Then you can include any of SBDG’S Logback configuration metadata files as needed in your application-specific Logback XML configuration file, as follows:
+Then you can include any of [spring-boot-gemfire-name]’S Logback configuration metadata files as needed in your application-specific Logback XML configuration file, as follows: